-Unless the VRC changes the calendar slot for the race at some point, there is little chance of any additional Mackinnon Stakes – Melbourne Cup doubles.
+Unless the VRC changes the calendar slot for the race at some point, there is little chance of any additional Champions Stakes – Melbourne Cup doubles.

 Here is a closer look at some of those winners, along with links to the PGR pages that examine some of the famous winners in more detail.

-Straight from the barrier, the Mackinnon Stakes supplied significant winners.
+Straight from the barrier, the Champions Stakes supplied significant winners.
 Glencoe (1869), Tim Whiffler (1870) and Warrior (1871) open the list.

 Glencoe had won the Melbourne Cup in the previous year of 1868.
 He won seven other Principal races as well, races that would be declared Group 1 level a 100 years later.

 When Tim Whiffler won in 1870, came near the end of his career, although he won a couple of good races in 1871.
 He won the Melbourne Cup in 1867, a year that had two horses in the field named Tim Whiffler.